Rocky0Shao/GerrymanderProject/README.md

 Our program aims to allow the user to input an image of a voting district and establish the values of the contiguous and solidity of the district.

-We define solidity as the area of a contour subtracted by the areas of all child contours, divided by the area of the parent contour's convex hull.
+We define solidity as the area of a contour subtracted by the areas of all child contours, divided by the area of the parent contour's onvex hull.
 If we have parent contour $C_p$, $n$ child contours denoted by $C_c$, and the convex hull of the parent contour, $H$, solidity would be defined as:
 $$\frac {\left(C_p - \left({C_{c_1}}+ {C_{c_2}}+ {C_{c_3}}+\dots +{C_{c_n}}\right)\right)} {H}$$

 A convex hull is a boundary which a line segment connecting any two points within the boundary does not intersect the boundary.

+Compactness of a voting district is measured in a different way.
+If the shape of the voting district is a perfect circle, the compactness will be 100%.
+The general formula for compactness is: 4pi * (A/P^2), where A is the area of the district and P is the parameter of the district.
+For visualizatoin, a circle that has the same area as the distric will appear upon the district

 These values will allow the user to then calculate whether or not the district has fallen victim to political gerrymandering or not.
 In addition, the program can aid the user in determining what group or groups have been suppressed.

 We hope that our program can lead to the removal of gerrymandered voting districts and the unfair representation of minority groups and communities.